lynn89-eefje/orpheus/README.md

 ## How to use

 This site is fully usable on mobile devices and computers with a mouse/trackpad.
-To navigate, simply use the arrow buttons at the bottom of the page to go between pages
+To navigate, simply use the arrow buttons at the bottom of the page to go between pages, or use left and right arrow keys on a keyboard.

 ## How I made this project

 This site was made on Svelte and deployed on the SvelteKit framework.

+## Challenges

+The main challenge I faced was initially positioning images on top of the bold <h1> text, while also trying to add in transitions.
+I eventually realized that the slide transition would be easier to handle and that I also didn't need to use position: absolute just to translate the image up.
+This made it possible to have a smooth experience on mobile as well.

+Additionally, it took me a long time to put together the border since I decided to make everything out of SVGs or body tags; however, I think it was worth it since I have more power to change the border directly, compared to if I had to constantly replace the images.
+(It did make the code somewhat messy tho ;-;)

 ## Assets